Smoke point measurement

 Analytical interest and complementarity

-- Acid number and peroxide number to assess the degree of oxidation,
+- Acid value and peroxide value to assess the degree of oxidation,

-- Liquid refractive index to track purity and concentration,
+- Liquid refractive index to monitor purity and concentration,

 - Accelerated aging test to study the evolution of the smoke point over time.

-These combined approaches allow a global analysis of lipid stability and resistance to thermal degradation.
+These combined approaches allow for a comprehensive analysis of lipid stability and resistance to thermal degradation.

 YesWeLab Services

-YesWeLab provides a network of ISO 17025 and/or COFRAC , specialized in thermal, physicochemical and lipid analyses .
+YesWeLab provides access to a network of partner laboratories accredited to ISO 17025 and/or COFRAC , specializing in thermal, physicochemical, and lipid analyses .

-Our experts will work with you to define the method best suited to your matrix (edible, cosmetic, industrial or vegetable oil) and interpret the results according to current standards.
+Our experts work with you to define the most suitable method for your matrix (food, cosmetic, industrial, or vegetable oil) and interpret the results according to current standards.

-Since 2020, YesWeLab has been supporting the food, cosmetics and nutraceutical industries in the quality control, stability and compliance of their fatty products.
+Since 2020, YesWeLab has been supporting the food, cosmetics, and nutraceutical industries in the quality control, stability, and compliance of their fat products.

 For any specific requests or quotes, contact our scientific team today.